 Final thoughts on non-owner car insurance in California

-Non-owner car insurance is an excellent choice in California if you occasionally rent or borrow vehicles, use a car-sharing service or need to file an SR-22 form.
+Non-owner car insurance is a good option in California to get auto insurance liability coverage if you rent or borrow vehicles occasionally, use a car-sharing service or need to file an SR-22 form.

 Non-owner car insurance is a smart way to maintain continuous coverage, helping you secure lower rates in the future.
 If you drive cars that aren’t your own regularly, be sure to get quotes from different companies to find the best rate.